Culture Shock in Korea

 You feel like you’re floating a bit in a void.
 Your family, your friends, your normal life patterns- these things that naturally ground you in your daily life are no longer.
 Comfort foods, regular workouts and hobbies which help leverage a balance, when you’re shaky must find substitutes.

-Feeling like you’re in a vacuum and you went from whole to hollow in an instant.
+Feeling displaced and removed from anything familiar can make you feel like you’re in a vacuum and you went from whole to hollow in an instant.
 This can ultimately create feelings of:

 c.
 Feelings of helplessness, loneliness and isolation